 - Recommendations for using AU and VST plug-ins on Mac

-Note: On Apple Silicon computers, the Universal build of Live 11.1 only recognises VST2 and VST3 plug-ins that are natively compiled for Silicon processors.
+Note: On Apple Silicon computers, the Universal build of Live 11.1 and above only recognises VST2 and VST3 plug-ins that are natively compiled for Silicon processors.
 Certain AU devices also require running Live as an Intel application, via Rosetta 2.
 For several popular plug-ins, the developers only support VST3 versions (not VST2) natively on Apple Silicon.
 Read more about workarounds for this here.
 If a VST2 device is not appearing in Live on a Silicon Mac, check with the developer that this format is supported.

 In case a plug-in is not showing up in Live after you've installed it, take the following steps: